-Schedule For Faculty Seeking Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible Position
+Schedule for Faculty Seeking Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible Position

-9/1 or 1/1 Faculty member submits his or her application to the department/school chair.
-9/8 or 1/8 Department/school chair identifies three external individuals to provide recommendations on the applicant's record of current research/creative work and future potential.
+9/1 Faculty member submits his or her application to a secure site accessible to the department/school and college promotion and tenure committees, the department chair, the dean, and the provost and vice president for academic affairs.
+9/8 Department/school chair identifies three external individuals to provide recommendations on the applicant's record of current research/creative work and future potential.
 10/8 External recommendations submitted to the department/school chair.
-2/8 10/8 or Department/school chair submits faculty member's application to the department/school committee.
-Chair 2/8 initiates the process, collects the materials, and makes the materials available to the department and college promotion and tenure committees and informs chairs of both committees of the timeline for the review.
-10/23 or Department/school committee submits recommendation concerning conversion of a non-tenure eligible 2/23 position to a tenure-eligible position to the department/school chair.
-11/1 Department/school chair submits recommendation on conversion of a non-tenure eligible position to 3/1 tenure-eligible, together with all materials, to the college promotion and tenure committee.
-College committee makes its recommendation on conversion of a non-tenure eligible position to 11/15 or 3/15 tenure-eligible, together with all materials, to the dean.
-12/1or Dean makes his or her recommendation on conversion of a non-tenure eligible position to tenure-eligible, 4/1 together with all materials, to the provost and vice president for academic affairs.
-12/15 or Provost and vice president for academic affairs makes a final decision on conversion of a non-tenure eligible the president.
+10/23 Department/school committee posts recommendation concerning conversion of a non-tenure eligible position to a tenure-eligible position to the secure site.
+11/1 Department/school chair posts recommendation on conversion of a non-tenure eligible position to tenure-eligible to the secure site.
+11/15 College committee posts its recommendation on conversion of a non-tenure eligible position to tenure-eligible to the secure site.
+12/1 Dean posts his or her recommendation on conversion of a non-tenure eligible position to tenure-eligible to the secure site.
+12/15 Provost and vice president for academic affairs makes a final decision on conversion of a non-tenure eligible position to tenure-eligible, providing copies to the faculty member, department/school chair, the dean, and the president.
 The decision of the provost and vice president for academic affairs is final.